+Personal Webpage of Caterina Scoglio

 Office:3083 Engineering Hall

 Caterina M. Scoglio is the Paslay chair professor of Electrical and Computer Engineering at Kansas State University.
 Her main research interests are in the field of network science and engineering.
 Caterina received the Dr. Eng. degree from the "Sapienza" Rome University, Italy, in 1987.
 Before joining Kansas State University, she worked at the Fondazione Ugo Bordoni from 1987 to 2000, and at the Georgia Institute of Technology from 2000 to 2005.
-Caterina is also affiliated faculty member at the Institute of Computational Comparative Medicine (ICCM) at Kansas State University.
+Caterina has also been an affiliated faculty member at the Institute of Computational Comparative Medicine (ICCM) at Kansas State University, from 2013 to 2020.

 "Network Science and Engineering Group (NetSE)" at Kansas State University

 "User-friendly online dashboard for the assessment of the risk of African swine fever virus introduction, exposure, and potential spread into the United States" DHS, (2022-2024), ongoing.

 "Long-Distance Dispersal and Disease Spread Under Increased Ecological Complexity" NSF/NIH/ USDA/BBSRC Ecology and Evolution of Infectious Diseases (EEID) Program, (2022-2027), ongoing.

 "PICTUREE logistical support tool: Predicting Insect Contact and Transmission Using histoRical Entomological and Environmental data" DOD, (2019-2022), ongoing.